 Basic earnings per share is computed by dividing the net income available to common stockholders adjusted for only cumulative undeclared preferred stock dividends for the relevant period, by the weighted average number of shares of Common Stock issued and outstanding during the periods.
 For purposes of calculating diluted earnings per share for the years ended June 30, 2004, 2003 and 2002, the denominator includes both the weighted average number of shares of Common Stock outstanding and the number of dilutive Common Stock equivalents.
 The number of dilutive Common Stock equivalents includes the effect of non-qualified stock options calculated using the treasury stock method and the number of shares issuable upon conversion of the Series A Preferred Stock that was outstanding as of June 30, 2003 and 2002.
-There were no Series A Preferred Stock outstanding as of June 30, 2004.
 The number of shares issuable upon conversion of the Company's 4.5% Convertible Subordinated Notes due 2008 (the "Notes") and the effect of the vesting of certain restricted stock and certain stock options using the treasury stock method have not been included as the effect of their inclusion would be antidilutive.
-As of June 30, 2004, 2003 and 2002, the Company had 9,644,000, 6,514,000 and 6,955,000 potentially dilutive common shares outstanding respectively, that could potentially dilute future earnings per share calculations.
+As of June 30, 2004, 2003 and 2002, the Company had 9,644,000, 6,514,000 and 6,955,000 dilutive potential common shares outstanding respectively, that could potentially dilute future earnings per share calculations.